BL 6-inch 26 cwt howitzer

-The Ordnance BL 6 inch 26cwt howitzer was a British howitzer used during World War I and World War II.
+The Ordnance BL 6-inch 26cwt howitzer, officially BL 6-inch 26cwt howitzer Mk I on Carriage Mk I, was a British howitzer used during World War I and World War II.
 The qualifier "26cwt" refers to the weight of the barrel and breech together which weighed 26 long cwt.

 History

 World War I

-It was developed to replace the obsolescent 6 inch 25 cwt and 6 inch 30 cwt howitzers which were outclassed by German artillery such as the 15 cm schwere Feldhaubitze 13.
+The howitzer was developed to replace the obsolescent 6 inch 25 cwt and 6-inch 30 cwt howitzers which were outclassed by German artillery such as the 15 cm schwere Feldhaubitze 13.
 Design began in January 1915, the first proof-firing occurred on 30 July 1915 and it entered service in late 1915.
 Its combination of firepower, range and mobility (for its day) made it one of the British Empire's most important weapons in World War I.

-It was originally towed by horses but from 1916 onwards was commonly towed by the FWD 4 wheel drive 3 ton lorry as heavy field artillery.
+It was originally towed by horses but from 1916 onwards was commonly towed by the FWD 4 wheel drive 3-ton lorry as heavy field artillery.
 The wooden spoked wheels could be fitted with "girdles" for work in mud or sand to prevent them sinking.
 Towards the end of the war solid rubber tyres were fitted over the iron tyres on the wheel rims, giving the rims a heavier appearance.
-It fired 22.4 million rounds on the Western Front.
+The howitzers fired 22.4 million rounds on the Western Front.

+Interwar years

+During the interwar period, the wooden spoked wheels of the Carriage Mk I were augmented with rubber tyres, these modified carriages were designated Carriage Mk IR.
+Later on, the carriages received modern steel wheels and pneumatic tyres, designated Carriage Mk IP.